 On a clear day, as you head down this section, you can look across to the path up to Cadair Idris.
 Be sure to keep to the path here as there’s a huge drop on your right and it’s easy to veer off the route!

-As you start to head down on your left there’s a great shelter.
-It’s much better than the tiny one at the top of Ben Nevis, I reckon you could fit maybe 20+ people in there, maybe more.
+To the left of the summit, there’s a great stone covered shelter.
+It’s better than the tiny one at the top of Ben Nevis, you could fit maybe 20+ people in there, maybe more.
 And of course, a perfect place to refuel and have some peppermint tea from my Sigg Hot and Cold flask.